Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

 Cosmetics should be water-based because very oily products can worsen acne.

-Beyond these routine measures, acne treatment depends on the severity of the condition.
+Acne treatment depends on the severity of the condition.
 Mild acne requires the simplest treatment that poses the fewest risks of side effects.
 More severe acne or acne that does not respond to preliminary treatment requires additional treatment.
 A treatment plan should always include education, support, and the most practical option for the person.
 People may need to see a specialist.

-The most common topical drug for blackheads and whiteheads is tretinoin.
+The most common prescription topical drug for blackheads and whiteheads is tretinoin.
 Tretinoin is very effective but is irritating to the skin and makes it more sensitive to sunlight.
 Doctors therefore use this drug cautiously, starting with infrequent applications and low concentrations, which can both be gradually increased.
-People who cannot tolerate tretinoin are given adapalene, azelaic acid, and glycolic or salicylic acid.
+People who cannot tolerate tretinoin are given topical adapalene, azelaic acid, and glycolic or salicylic acid.